lexsca/prefab/README.rst

 -----------------------------------------------------

-The container images below used to be hosted by Quay and are now hosted by Docker Hub.
-This decision was not taken lightly.
+The container images below used to be hosted by Quay and are now hosted by `Docker Hub <https://hub.docker.com/r/lexsca/prefab>`_ This decision was not taken lightly.
 Sadly, Quay has not proven to be a reliable service.
 The final straw was when RedHat acquired them and broke authentication.

 Docker outside of Docker (DooD)
 -------------------------------